The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

 Castellani's procedure is based on a derivation of the generator of gauge transformations which is defined by \textit{chains} of first-class constraints.
 One starts with primary first-class constraint(s), $i=1,2,...$, and construct the chain(s) $\xi_{i}^{\left( n\right) }G_{\left( n\right) }^{i}$ where $\xi_{i}^{\left( n\right) }$ is the $n$th order time derivative of the gauge parameter $\xi_{i}$ ($n=0,1,...$).
 The maximum value of $n$ corresponds to the length of the chain (e.g., $n=0,1,2$ for the system with tertiary constraints).
-The number of gauge parameters $\xi_{i}$ is equal to the number of first-class primary constraints.
+The number of gauge parameters $\xi_{i}$ is equal to the number of primary first-class constraints.
 Note, that these chains are an unambiguous construction once the primary constraints are defined; the remaining members of the chain are uniquely determined.
+Of course, one can use different linear combinations of non-primary constraints, the generator will have a different form but the gauge transformations will be the same.
+More details about the problems arising when linear combinations of primary constraints are used in constructing of a gauge generator can be found in \cite{KKaffinemetric}.

-From this point, we specialize to the Dirac Hamiltonian formulation of GR with $n=0,1$ and $i=0,1,...,(d-1)$; if $d=4$ there are four primary and four secondary constraints.\footnote{The following calculations, as well as the results of the previous Section, are valid in all dimensions, except $d=2$.} The functions $G_{\left( n\right) }^{i}$ are calculated as follows
+From this point, we specialize to the Dirac Hamiltonian formulation of GR with $n=0,1$ and $i=0,1,...,(d-1)$; if $d=4$ there are four primary and four secondary constraints\footnote{The following calculations, as well as the results of the previous Section, are valid in all dimensions, except $d=2$.}.
+The functions $G_{\left( n\right) }^{i}$ are calculated as follows

 where the functions $\alpha_{\gamma}^{\sigma}\left( x,y\right) $ have to be chosen in such a way that the chain beginning with $G_{\left( 1\right) }^{\sigma}$ in (\ref{eqn130}) ends on the primary constraint surface